 ChristianAnswers.Net WebBible Encyclopedia

-The name of two biblical cities…
+This is the name of two biblical cities.

-Having been providentially guided thither, here Paul and his companion Silas preached the gospel and formed the first church in Europe.
+Having been providentially guided there, here Paul and his companion Silas preached the Gospel and formed the first church in Europe.
 (See Lydia.)
 This success stirred up the enmity of the people, and they were “shamefully entreated” (Acts 16:9-40; 1 Thess.
 2:2).
-Paul and Silas at length left this city and proceeded to Amphipolis (q.v.).
+Paul and Silas at length left this city and proceeded to Amphipolis.